 We claim that it is possible to raise the invoicing rate with a functional resourcing process.
 Maybe even double it!
-In this article, we will introduce the arguments behind the statement (based on the presentation).
+In this article, we will introduce the arguments behind the statement.

-Let’s start by asking that do you know what is the typical visibility to the resources of a project organization?
+Let’s start by asking, do you know what is the typical visibility to the resources of a project organisation?
 Usually, it is vague and blurred.
-Like when you are trying to see the tail lights of a car in front of you in a foggy weather.
+Like when you are trying to see the tail lights of a car in front of you in foggy weather.

 There should be one joint repository where the resourcing data is managed and maintained.
 Then also the top management will detect the possible conflicts or challenges in beforehand, such as under or overload situations, and is able to make better decisions that are based on facts.
 When there is time to react to these kinds of conflicts, the outcome can be very different.
 If a certain group is underloaded, it is possible for example to start target-oriented sales procedures or to start development projects instead of staff reduction consultations.

 The rough level view to the overall resourcing situation is not enough though, there should be a possibility to drill down to more specific details.
 Even though the big picture looks optimal, the truth can be different on the lower level – for example between units or locations.
 Hence, it is important to have the possibility to drill down and see the lower levels as well.